 As the fifth of the five Vayu, Udana Vayu is activated by the proper regulation of the previous Prana Vayus.
 To truly activate this radiant force, we must first regulate Samana Vayu, prana Vayu, and Apana Vayu.
 Though the practices below will help to balance Udana Vayu, they’re best done after a well-rounded asana practice.
 This doesn’t need to be a long asana practice.
 The most important thing is to bring your whole body and your entire awareness to the practice.

 If done properly, these are wonderful tools to help balance the Udana Vayu.

 Udana Prana Asanas

-The best poses for Udana Vayu are poses that direct energy towards the head, neck and upper back.
+The best poses for Udana Vayu are poses that direct energy toward the head, neck, and upper back.
 This will stimulate the upper chakras, and help to clear the throat center.
 After a proper asana practice to warm up the body, inversion postures will help with bringing prana to the upper chakras.

 Simhasana, or Lion’s Breath, is a pranayama practice that works to help cleanse the body.
 It also brings a rush of energy towards the throat center and the head, making it a powerful Udana Vayu practice.

 - To begin, come to a comfortable, seated position with your hands on your knees.

 - Take a deep breath in, and let it go naturally to begin.